Thriving at Work: A review of mental health and employers

 Findings in the report include:

-- The cost of poor mental health to Government is between £24 billion
+The cost of poor mental health to the Government is between £24 billion

 “We need to move to a society where all of us become more aware of our own mental health, other people’s mental health and how to cope with our own and other people’s mental health when it fluctuates.
 It is all our responsibilities to make this change.”